FightTheByte/teia/README.md

 Considering the user profile, we suggest a bone conduction ear piece so as to not reduce environmental sound reaching the user.
 The path finding and descriptive modes are switched using the play pause button on the sound device.

 This project can be run on a ubuntu 20.04 laptop, from a backpack and using a external webcam.
 This webcam can be fitted in any way deemed comfortable by the user.
 Wether this be head, shoulder or chest fitted.
 We leave this to the user and those setting up the visual aid.
 The project is envisioned to run on as many devices as possible.
+Teia does not aim to replace conventional aides but rather supplement existing primary aides.

 ## Technology implementation